chocolate vine

 Landscape Uses

-Since the Chocolate Vine has a climbing and twining morphological feature, it is best used as a twining vine or ground cover in the landscape.
+Since this perennial vine has a climbing and twining morphological feature, it is best used as a twining vine or ground cover in the landscape.
 It can be incorporated in wall-side borders, walls, fences, pergolas, trellises, and arbors to soften the features of the said structures.

 Moreover, the versatility and resistance of Akebia make it a good choice for ground cover.
-It can withstand foot traffic if placed near a pathway and it spreads easily, which ensures that the ground will be covered fully and bald patches are not a problem.
+It can withstand foot traffic if placed near a pathway, and it spreads easily, which ensures that the ground will be covered fully.
+Additionally, its dark foliage will help create an attractive and lush appearance, even around tree stumps.

 Possible Harm